 Switch up Your Strategy

 Rather than cutting anything down, decorate a tree outdoors instead!
 You and your family will still have the opportunity to make memories together, and you won’t have to deal with the mess that typically results from bringing a tree inside.
-As an added bonus, there won’t be any need to hire Fox Pest Control; there’s no chance of bringing in little pests with your tree if the tree stays outside.
+As an added bonus, there’s no chance of bringing in little pests with your tree if the tree stays outside.
 Not only that, but the tree that you choose to decorate will continuing living and helping the Earth long after the decorations come down and the weather grows warmer.

 Christmas is a special time of the year.
 It is important to remember, though, that it is possible to decorate for the holidays while still maintaining a green mindset.
 Since a tree is one of the symbols of Christmas, start by considering how you can do things a little differently this year.
 You won’t regret it, and you may discover a new tradition that you truly love in the process.